 How have you worked with the county government and business communities on Halcyon?
 Throughout the early stages of development, we have had the chance to collaborate with both the Cumming-Forsyth Chamber of Commerce and Forsyth County.
 The chamber president and CEO, James McCoy, has been a key proponent in ensuring the project moves forward smoothly.
 Working with the chamber enabled us to listen to the views of constituents of Forsyth County throughout the entire process, and our development is better because of it.
 We thoroughly enjoy talking to the Rotary Club and other organizations; it’s a great way to establish two-way communication with the business community.
 The Forsyth County government was helpful in the process of approving the open container ordinance, which will allow visitors to extend their time and enjoy walking around Halcyon with a beverage in hand.

 What is the latest on construction of the project, and the timeline as to what will open when?
 Construction is well underway, and we are excited to see the vertical progress of CMX, the multifamily buildings and the retail village.
-As progress continues to move forward, we are looking forward to the March 23, 2019 grand opening date.
+As progress continues to move forward, we are looking forward to the summer 2019 grand opening.

 There are so many mixed-use projects throughout the metro Atlanta area.
 What do you think makes this particular one unique?
 The biggest differentiating factor of Halcyon is the vision of the project and the dedication to creating an atmosphere that resembles an outdoor village.
 During the initial stages of planning, we knew that creating a place that was centered around community, outdoor spaces and connecting with the Big Creek Greenway would be a space that was very unique to the area and would draw people in.
 We have been working to create a balanced tenant mix that reflects the vision of Halcyon.
 Several tenants that plan to open are first-to-market [retail establishments] or have envisioned new concepts for Halcyon, such as Tocayo from [restauranteur] Louis Soon.
 Between our restaurant, retail and service tenants, our team has been intentional about who would attract visitors and encourage dwell time on-site.
 I also think our Market Hall is a wonderful component, since it allows for seamless interaction with the outdoors.
 It’s not just one enclosed box.
 Rather, it’s a bustling atmosphere filled with experienced chefs and new concepts, with the experience easily able to spill onto the patio and retail greenspace.
 Just as we are doing with our retail tenants, we are working to create an environment for office tenants that allows employees to enjoy time outdoors and a chance to utilize all surrounding amenities.
 Throughout Halcyon, we are implementing pocket parks and outdoor green spaces that will offer wi-fi connection.